San Jose International Airport

 Tel: +1 (408) 392 3600.

-Both on-demand and pre-arranged taxi services are availble from San Jose airport, from both terminals.
-Expect to pay a minimum fee of $15, which includes the first three miles (5km) and the airport service fee of $1.50.
-Beyond that, the metered rates is $3 per mile.
-Anticipate to pay anywhere from $18-20 to get to downtown San Jose, or $140-150 to downtown San Francisco.
+Both on-demand and pre-arranged taxi services are available from San Jose airport, from both terminals.
+Expect to pay a minimum fee of $15, which includes the first three miles (5km) and the airport surcharge of $1.50.
+Beyond that, the metered rate is $3 per mile.
+Anticipate to pay anywhere between $15 and $18 to get to downtown San Jose, or $140 to $150 to downtown San Francisco.

 Transfer between terminals

-Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, a shoeshine stand, fax and telephone facilities.
+Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, lounges, massage chairs and phones.
 Facilities for the disabled are good.

 Short-term parking at San José International Airport starts at $2 per half hour and goes up to $30 per day.
 Daily parking has a flat rate of $22 per 24 hours, and Economy Lot 1 has a daily rate of $15.